amandakoster/pokedex/README.md

 ### Delivery:
 * How to access the code for the project:
-    - clone pulic GitHub repo
+    - clone public GitHub repo
     - cd into the directory
     - run [npm start] in your terminal
 * Github repository (public) preferred though not required: